An application-agnostic transport layer for chip-to-chip/IPC applications in traditional or modular device architectures

 - Low EMI

 MIPI UniPro functions as a processing pipeline for data units.
-It is structured as a stack of protocol layers, similar to layers 1-4 in an OSI reference model for networking applications.
-It is very versatile and can be used for a variety of applications: It can be used as a standalone interface for chip-to-chip/IPC communications and as a building block for multimedia interfaces.
-Devices that use MIPI UniPro include smartphones, tablets, laptops, cameras, multimedia devices, smart watches, health monitors and automotive infotainment systems, among others.
+It is implemented on the MIPI M-PHYSM physical layer and structured as a protocol stack, similar to layers 1-4 in an OSI reference model.
+The interface is easy to implement and flexible for use in traditional and modular device architectures.
+It is application agnostic: It can be used as a standalone interface for chip-to-chip/IPC communications and as a building block for multimedia interfaces.
+Devices that use MIPI UniPro include smartphones, tablets, laptops, cameras, and multimedia devices; wearables such as smartwatches and health monitors; augmented reality (AR) and virtual reality (VR) products; and infotainment platforms and telematics hubs used in automotive systems.

 Note: The full specification is available only to MIPI Alliance members.
 For information about joining MIPI Alliance, visit Join MIPI.